itscodenation/Fellowship-2-Practice-Problems/README.md

 # 3.7 Guided Practice

+## Do this first

+1. Run `npm install`
+2. Run `npm start`
+3. Open Visual Studio Code to this folder

+## The assignment - what you need to do

 1. The goal of this guided practice is to use the Array.map() function to create React components.

 2. The training wheels are off for this one!
 In the data.js file, you'll find an array containing information for instagram posts.
 Each "post" contains an image, and then a list of comments.
 Each "comment" object contains a "user" and a "comment".